 From the moment he hatched on May 3, 2018 through every stage of development, Valor was a perfect young eaglet.
 Safe and secure in the nest atop a Tulip Poplar tree, we saw only a clear road ahead and an eventual successful fledge.
 Food was plentiful, Mr. President and The First Lady were skilled and devoted parents, and sibling rivalry wasn’t a major problem.
 But an unseen danger came calling.

 A cherished memory of our beloved eagle family—Mr. President, The First Lady, Victory & Valor

-At this writing, a necropsy has not been completed, so we do not know for sure what took the life of this young eaglet.
-What we do know is that Valor tested positive for West Nile Virus, which can be deadly for eagles.
+We received the necropsy report on August 21, and the findings confirm several things: First, Valor was indeed male.
+Second, West Nile Virus had caused severe softening and swelling in one area of his brain, which accounts for his neurological symptoms.
+Some evidence of parasites in the gastrointestinal tract was found, but this is very common in wild birds, and in this case, likely had little to no effect on his condition.
+Finally, tests for Influenza A as well as multiple toxins were negative.
 The CDC website states: “West Nile virus is transmitted to birds through the bite of infected mosquitoes.
 Mosquitoes become infected by biting infected birds.
 Some birds that are predators (such as hawks and owls) or scavengers (such as crows) may become infected after eating sick or dead birds that were already infected with West Nile virus.”

 Valor first fell from a branch on the nest tree on early Thursday morning (1:00 a.m.
 EST), July 26, and was discovered “waterlogged” on the ground later Thursday morning, according to DOEE wildlife biologist Dan Rauch.